hicod3r/BigQuery-isolated-unit-testing/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-1. Import Maven Product
-2. Modify and run RunSampleQuery.java
+1. Modify and run RunSampleQuery.java
-3. Modify and Run Junit test cases
+2. Modify and Run Junit test cases
-4. Copy this approach to your project
+3. Copy this approach to your project

 ### Prerequisites

-To run RunSampleQuery.java you need to have been authenticated via GoogleCloud CLI
+To run RunSampleQuery.java you need to have been authenticated via GoogleCloud CLI.
+RunSampleQuery.java cannot be run in an isolated environment but the Unit Tests can run without network connectivity.

 <!-- LICENSE -->
 ## License